-The population comprised of 120 employees of K2 Telecom Limited (K2 Human Resource Data 2016) and these included Line Managers, Sales force employees etc. (K2 management Report April, 2016).
+Study population is a subset of the target population from which the sample is actually selected.
+(Babbie, E.R.
+2010).
+The population comprised of 65 employees of Uganda Telecom and these included 10 heads of department, 20 Line Managers, and 35 marketing staff.
+(Uganda Telecom management Report April, 2018).
 These employees were considered because they had knowledge on advertising and how well it influences the Business sustainability.